-Welling Clinic offers specialised treatment protocol to cure Gout pain.
-The treatment for Gout has been developed after an exhaustive in-house research.
-Our clinics consults for more than 3250 patients of Gout globally, every year.
+Welling Clinic offers specialized treatment protocol to cure Gout pain.
+The treatment for Gout has been developed after exhaustive in-house research.
+Our clinics consult for more than 3250 patients of Gout globally, every year.
 You too can be benefitted by our expertise of treatment of Gout.

 What is Gout?

 Gout is a medical condition usually characterized by recurrent attacks of acute inflammatory arthritis—a red, tender, hot, swollen joint.